Don't Call Me an Influencer

 Sometimes people refer to bloggers as influencers.
 According to Merriam-Webster, an influencer is "a person who is able to generate interest in something (such as a consumer product) by posting about it on social media."
 And sure, maybe I do that.
 But not only on social media.
 I used to say, 'please don't call me an influencer,' because I felt there was more to me than that, more to what I do.
 There's nothing wrong with being an influencer, of course, it's just not exactly who I am.
 First and foremost, I am a writer.
 I've always been a writer, even when I was a teacher.
 I write for me, I write for you and sometimes I write for other businesses.
 Secondly, I'm a blogger.
 My blog is my pride and joy, and I fuss with it daily, the same way you'd fluff up the pillows on your living room couch or mess with your child's hair to get it just right.
 But it never goes as planned, does it?
 The dog comes in and crushes the pillows, or the wind blows and screws up your kid's hair, or a pandemic happens and just changes...everything.

-This post is part of a series called Momma Musings, where I share some of my most intimate thoughts and stories with you.
-You can check out all of my past Momma Musings here.
+This post is part of an editorial section called Beyond Momma, where I share personal thoughts and stories.
+You can check out more of Beyond Momma here.

 This post was originally published in 2021, shortly after the lockdown ended and life started to go back to 'normal.'
 But it never really became 'normal' again, did it?